The Prequel Trilogy

 *(ASIDE:Considering how common the accusation is whenever anyone offers a negative opinion about Rey, I have to add an obligatory disclaimer that I’m not sexist.
 Disliking one badly written female character doesn’t make anyone sexist.
 I tend to love the women characters in the media I consume, from the complex Marjaery Tyrell and Sally Draper to the more straightforward Lauren Zelmer and Leni Loud.
 But what I like about all characters, male and female, are their flaws and their growth.
 Scarlett O’Hara and Asuka Langley Soryu are very flawed people, and I probably couldn’t stand them in real life, but they’re fantastic characters because of it.
 Blue, at times, fails and needs to be rescued, yet she’s also strong and interesting.
 Her vulnerabilities make her journey more compelling instead of a tensionless straight shot to victory every time.
 Clarissa Darling is my all-time favorite fictional character because she feels like a real person I can relate to, not an impossibly perfect super-human whose entire character is upstaging everyone else.
 I don’t mind strong badass women either: I love Samus Aran, Wonder Woman, Thelma and Louise as well as Ripley from the Alien movies.
 In short, I don’t like Rey, but it’s not due to her womanhood, it’s because she’s boring and has no arc whatsoever since she’s already perfect from the start.
 Not only that, but it’s bullshit that nobody is allowed to criticize anything these days without being called some kind of “ism.”
 I wish media wasn’t so overly-politicized these days.)

 Speaking of Luke, why on Earth does our new hero yet again come from a desert planet?
 Why are we redoing the same “big bad empire vs little rebels” dynamic again?
 Couldn’t they think of anything original, like maybe a city girl who steals droids off the streets to sell for scrap?
 Maybe the new republic is struggling with the underground forces of the old Empire conducting terrorist attacks, leading to debates on whether to preserve some of the old regime’s surveillance and brutality.
-There will millions of post-ROTJ books which could have been loosely adapted rather than rehash the same formula.
+There were millions of post-ROTJ books which could have been loosely adapted rather than rehash the same formula.
 Do we really need the millionth Nazi-analogue to be our antagonists here?
 Couldn’t we do something new–maybe something more relevant to our modern world for a new generation?
 Say what you will about George Lucas, but at least the Prequels mostly tried new things, presented a new overarching political dynamic, and took us to new planets.

 There have been literal books worth of video essays on YouTube detailing all the flaws of The Last Jedi.
 I personally didn’t see it because I have no interest in the series anymore at this point in time.
 I don’t like the direction it’s going and I want to watch things I like, not what makes me upset.
 (Note that the vast majority of what I’ve talked about on my blog thus far have been things I enjoy.)
 That said, I have heard the plot summaries and honestly I don’t think I missed much.
 I won’t review a film I haven’t seen for myself, but that said it seems to me that the story was building up to Rey joining Kylo Ren as free agents outside the false light-dark binary.
 Sadly, the story apparently chickens out of its own climax, leaving a confusing and unsatisfying experience.
 At least, that’s the impression I got from my friends and critics whom I trust that have seen it for themselves.
 In any case, all the insulting of fans online from Lucasfilm execs and director Rian Johnson doesn’t exactly make me want to give it a chance or invest in the franchise in the future.